Small Acreage Management:

 Design a plan that meets your needs!
 Whether it is to improve your pastures or raise more livestock, we will help.

-6 pm to 8:30 pm at the First National Bank of Cortez Community Room
+First National Bank of Cortez Community Room

 How we can help